QMCPACK/qmcpack/nexus/docs/user_guide/pwscf.rst

 .. code-block:: python

+    from nexus import analyze_output

     scf = generate_pwscf(
         ...
         )
     ao  = analyze_output(scf)

-``ao`` is a ``PwscfAnalyzer``.
-This is convenient in a Nexus workflow because the simulation supplies the calculation directory and file names.
+``ao`` is a ``PwscfAnalyzer`` object.
+This is convenient in a Nexus workflow because the simulation supplies all the information needed to perform the analysis.

 Reading data directly
 ^^^^^^^^^^^^^^^^^^^^^

 Output can also be analyzed without a simulation object.
-Give the factory the code name and either a calculation directory, input file, or output file.
-Use explicit file names when the directory contains nonstandard names.
+Give `analyze_output` the name of the simulation code and either a calculation directory, input file, or output file.
+Using explicit file names is recommended (see :ref:`pwscf-source-selection` for alternatives).

 .. code-block:: python

+    from nexus import analyze_output

     ao = analyze_output(
         'pwscf',